Table of Contents

 However, with the abundance of options and services, it can be challenging to understand the costs associated with using GCP.
 This article will provide an in-depth overview of the GCP pricing model and help you understand the various factors that make up the cost of using GCP services.

 Google Cloud Platform (GCP) offers a range of pricing models to help users choose the best option for their specific use case.
-Each pricing model has its own benefits and limitations, and it is important to understand them in order to make the most cost-effective decision.
+The GCP pricing model has its own benefits and limitations, and it is important to understand them in order to make the most cost-effective decision.
 In this section, we’ll dive into the Free tier, On-demand, and Long-term pricing options.

 1) Free Tier